 not expect to hear about.
-Today, I’d like to talk about one of them: bowel control problems.
+Today, I’d like to talk about one of them—bowel control

-Hi, I'm Dr. Griffin Rodgers, bringing you Healthy Moments from the NIH.
-I'm the director of the National Institute of Diabetes and Digestive and
+Rodgers, Director of the National Institute of Diabetes and Digestive and

-control problems are common, and affect 1 out of 12 people.
+control problems are common, and affect 1 out of every 12 people.
 So if you

 The good news is that bowel control problems are

-• Not always related to aging.
+and not always related to aging

-The NIDDK has a Let’s Talk about Bowel Control Awareness
+NIDDK has a Let’s Talk about Bowel Control Awareness

 Our goal is to help improve the lives of people with this condition.